 Look for the best prices on family-friendly hotels in Baltimore.

 1. Hear the Story of the US National Anthem

-Most importantly, Baltimore is the place to learn about the US national anthem.
-The words to the “The Star-Spangled Banner” were written by Francis Scott Key when he was on a British-occupied ship just within sight of Fort McHenry during the Battle of Baltimore.
+Most importantly, Baltimore is the place to learn about the United States national anthem.
+The words to the “The Star-Spangled Banner” were written by Francis Scott Key when he was on a British-occupied ship just within sight of Fort McHenry during the Battle of Baltimore in the War of 1812.
 One morning after a night of fighting, Francis Scott Key looked through the haze to see the American flag still flying.
 The large flag with 15 stars and 15 stripes was visible all the way out in the river.
 Thus, he penned the poem that later became the national anthem.
 The huge 30 foot by 42-foot flag, made by Baltimore’s premier flag-maker Mary Pickersgill, was designed so that the British would have no difficulty seeing it from a distance.

 Today families can visit both Fort McHenry where the famous flag flew.
 The Star-Spangled Banner Flag House where Mary Pickersgill worked on the flag is also open to the public.
 At the fort, visitors see sweeping views of the Baltimore Harbor.
 They can also learn the story of the Battle of Baltimore and have the opportunity to raise or lower a reproduction of the flag.